Get E-Book

 });

-A connected socket is a socket with a peer endpoint.
-For TCP, it represents one established TCP connection with local and remote address fields, readable and writable state, kernel send and receive buffers, and TCP connection state below Node.
+A connected socket represents one established TCP connection.
+It has local and remote address fields, readable and writable stream state, kernel send and receive buffers, and TCP connection state below Node.

 const sockets = new Set();